aruncs31s/aruncs31s-notes-vercel/src/site/notes/03 Coding/Python/Object Oriented Programming Python.md

 >get_date_of_birth(&person1)
 >print_details(&person1)
 >```
->And in oop we do something like, trust me dealing with pointers is hard for starters
+>And in oop we do something like following, trust me dealing with pointers is hard for starters
 >```python
 >person.get_name()
 >person.get_age()